should you choose mediation or arbitration

 On the other hand, arbitration is less collaborative.
 Though it’s voluntary and both sides must consent to go through the process, there’s more finality.

-Because the decisions are binding, you may find more comfortable knowing you get a concrete decree one way or the other.
+Because the decisions are binding, you may find it more comfortable knowing you get a concrete decree one way or the other.
 If your spouse doesn’t abide by the decision, you have legal recourse.

 Related Reading: Should I File For Bankruptcy Or Divorce First?